 With an outstanding faculty and growing student body, STS currently meets on the campus of our church which also allows Stephen to interact with the students as well as teach Pastoral Theology and Creative Bible Teaching.

 STS is one of Shepherd’s most strategic church-planting initiatives, and it is a rare privilege for our church to be able to support and participate in training our students for pastoring, counseling, teaching, military chaplaincy and a host of additional roles in ministry.
 As a result of our partnership with STS, Shepherd’s continues to play a vital role in launching church plants, filling numerous pastoral and ministry roles and serving the body of Christ at large.
-STS now has more than 240 graduates, serving in 28 states and in 13 different countries around the world.
+STS now has taught more than 1,000 students with more than 400 graduates, serving in 34 states and in 22 different countries around the world.